Jmfwolf/docuflex/docs/engineering/lexer_parser_async_development.md

 - `Validate`: Represents a validation rule, consisting of a list of expressions that form the rule.

-- `Lambda`: Represents a user-defined function, consisting of a name

-, a list of parameters, and a body.
+- `Lambda`: Represents a user-defined function, consisting of a name, a list of parameters, and a body.

 - `Function`: Represents a function call, consisting of a name and a list of arguments.